archfirst/js-linkedlist/README.md

 ```

 ### Modifiying a list during iteration
-You can modify the list during iteration, but you must stop the iteration once you have modified the list (return `false` from the iteratee function).
+You can modify a list during iteration, but you must stop the iteration once you have modified the list (return `false` from the iteratee function).
 The state of the iterator is undefined once the list is modified.

 ```javascript
 var list = new LinkedList();